 Lines 1-25, Columns 1-11.--Report the amounts of medical vendor payments by the recipient's age, sex, and race/ethnicity.
 Follow the same procedures for reporting amounts of payments for recipients with unknown age, sex, or race/ethnicity as used in sections D.1 and D.2.

---Report in sections D.4 and D.5 the unduplicated number of eligibles and recipients distributed by age, basis of eligibility and maintenance assistance status.
+Sections D.4, D.5, and D.6.--Report in sections D.4 and D.5 the unduplicated number of eligibles and recipients distributed by age, basis of eligibility and maintenance assistance status.
 Report in section D.6 the amounts of their medical vendor payments by age, basis of eligibility, and maintenance assistance status.

 Line Descriptions, Sections D.4 and D.5